Very-Simple-OS-OzU/very-simple-os/README.md

 * Due to the reason above stack-frames are often left-out or incompletely transferred.

-VERY simple CPU compiler is not available online at the moment.
+Very simple CPU compiler is not available online at the moment.

 ###### Thank you for your attention.